criogenox/C_Cpp-version_FastSim_Algo_Railway/README.md

 `Error Handling:`
 - The parameterized implementation ensures achieving the complete set of tests even in the event of an invalid test result.

+> CMake configuration to building the application: several targets for a specific role, enabling better management of source files, libraries, and testing processes.

+`TARGET_SRC`
+- It compiles the entire source files of the project into an executable.

+`TARGET_LIB`
+- It creates a static library from the specified source files.
+- It is linked to the main program as entry point to test its funcionality

+`TARGET_TEST`
+- It compiles the test files enabling the run of unit tests according to the author's checking data.
+- It executes linked against the GoogleTest libraries (gtest_main, gmock_main) and the TARGET_LIB.
    </p>
    <div>